 b.
 A group of key leaders may help to sharpen a vision; group involvement may develop commitment to the vision.
 But the vision usually comes from one person.

-4. The mission of the provincial Superintendent and his churches is essentially the same for all provinces.
-But the vision, which implements the mission in the case of a specific province, is unique to that provincial Superintendent and his team.
+4. The mission of the provincial supervisor and his churches is essentially the same for all provinces.
+But any vision, which implements the mission in the case of a specific province, is unique to that specific provincial leader and his team.
 God has a unique plan for each province.
+The same may be applied to another ministry or a local spiritual work.

 II.
 The importance of VISION